Sand Tray Therapy

 Having irrational worries about a serious illness is natural.
 However, if it becomes obsessive and disrupts your daily social function, you might be experiencing health anxiety or previously known as hypochondriasis or illness anxiety disorder.
-This condition can be associated with a person’s excessive exaggeration about the physical symptoms of the disease.
+The condition can be associated with the person’s excessive exaggeration of the physical symptoms of the disease.

-A person experiencing hypochondriasis might be overly concern about typical body sensations.
-This misinterpretation of body functions may result from different reasons.
-Some of the possible causes are extreme stress, anxiety disorders, childhood trauma.
+The person experiencing hypochondriasis might be overly concerned about the typical body sensations.
+The misinterpretation of body functions may result from different reasons.
+Some of the possible causes are extreme stress, anxiety disorders, and childhood trauma.
 It may also be rooted in other mental health issues such as depression.

 Health anxiety commonly occurs in people in their early or middle adulthood.
-However, children may also experience obsessive thoughts on their medical condition.
-Children, in particular, might express their emotions, thoughts, and negative feelings through playing.
+However, the children may also experience obsessive thoughts about their medical condition.
+Children, in particular, might express their emotions, their thoughts, and their negative feelings through playing with toys and sand.

 Sand tray therapy can be a helpful technique.
-It is a therapeutic yet creative method to release stress and express negative thoughts.
-During the sessions, it allows the participants to construct their situation and illustrate their present mood.
-British pediatrician Margaret Lowenfeld developed this in 1921.
+This tray therapy is a therapeutic yet creative method using sand to release stress and express negative thoughts.
+During the sessions, sand tray therapy allows the participants to construct their situation and illustrate their present mood with sand.
+British pediatrician Margaret Lowenfeld developed this therapy in 1921.

-After studying psychodynamic psychology, Lowenfeld decided to utilize sand trays as a form of therapeutic technique.
-She focused on establishing the therapy and its integration into child psychotherapy in 1928.
+After studying psychodynamic psychology, Lowenfeld decided to utilize the sand trays as a form of therapeutic technique.
+She focused on establishing sand tray therapy and its integration into child psychotherapy in 1928.

 Nowadays, there is an application of humanistic strategy in sand tray therapy.
-This approach focuses on the ability of the patients to find answers or solutions within themselves.
+The therapeutic approach focuses on the ability of the patients to find the answers or the solutions within themselves with the help of sand therapy.
 Allowing them to realize their problems could facilitate healthy behavioral change freely.
 If the clients are having difficulties in expressing themselves vocally, they can substitute it for traditional therapy.

-Interested to the about sand tray therapy and what are the benefits it can provide your family?
-We’ve listed some of the frequently asked questions below.
+Interested in sand tray therapy and the benefits that sand tray therapy can provide your family?
+We’ve listed some of the frequently asked questions on sand therapy below.

 A therapist starts by providing a child with a sandbox.
-It typically contains toys, figurines, and miniature objects.
+The sandbox typically contains trays of toys, figurines, and miniature objects.
 The child is generally free to play around with the tray as the therapist observes from the sidelines.
 They study the recurrent symbolism to the overall organization of the items on the sand.
-As the treatment progresses, the therapist may add or remove toys.
-They may also introduce new recreational activities.
+As the treatment progresses, the therapist may add or remove the toys from the sandbox.
+They may also introduce new recreational activities using the sand.

 What is sand tray therapy?

 A mix of play and art, sand tray therapy uses world-building exercises.
-It helps a child process an unpleasant or traumatic experience.
+Sand tray therapy helps the child process their unpleasant or traumatic experience.
 The approach focuses on providing a safe space for creative expression instead of psychotherapy, which involves in-depth discussions.

-What is the difference between the sand tray and sandplay therapy?
+What is the difference between the sand tray therapy and sand playtherapy?

-On the other hand, sandplay therapists do not interfere with the patient while in their sand world.
-Sandplay therapy can help individuals who are not as comfortable or capable of verbal expression.
+On the other hand, sand play therapists do not interfere with the patient while in their sand world.
+Sandplay therapy can help individuals who are not as comfortable or capable of their verbal expression.

 Yes.
-Studies show that it is instrumental in helping children who have gone through trauma, abuse, and neglect.
-Although their experiences may differ, there are common threads in how child victims express themselves through sandplay.
-Allowing children to create a world that reflects their lived experience enables the therapist to gain insight into their mental state.
+Studies show that sand tray therapy is instrumental in helping children who have gone through trauma, abuse, and neglect.
+Although their experiences may differ, there are common threads in how the child victims express themselves through sand tray play.
+Allowing the children to create a world that reflects their lived experience enables the therapist to gain insight into their mental state.

 Through this, they can support the child’s recovery.
-Sandplay content usually becomes more organized in subsequent sessions.
+Sand tray play content usually becomes more organized in the subsequent sessions.
 Results like these suggest progress in the patient’s recovery.

-The textile experience of handling and can help a child’s physical development.
-As they shift items around during sandplay, it improves their muscle control and eye-hand coordination.
-More importantly, the open-ended nature of sandplay encourages creativity and imagination.
+The textile experience of handling can help the child’s physical development.
+As they shift items around during the sand tray play, it improves their muscle control and eye-hand coordination.
+More importantly, the open-ended nature of sand tray play encourages creativity and imagination.

 How do you make a sand tray?

-Although you can buy a pre-made sand tray, you can also try making your own.
-You can use plywood sheets as the base and craft boards for the sides.
+Although you can buy a pre-made sand tray, you can also try making your own sand tray.
+You can use plywood sheets as the base for the sand tray and craft boards for the sides of the tray.
 Secure the tray using wood glue and nails before painting the structure.
-Once the paint has dried, add sand and figurines.
+Once the paint has dried, add sand and figurines to the tray.